My experiences as a player in Little League® are memories that are “priceless.” Let’s examine why.

 My point is that too often adults get caught up in winning and losing games.
 Too many times, grown-ups lose sight of why they are there.
 Staying true to the children of your community is most important.
 The reason to volunteer should be to provide a safe and fun atmosphere for kids to learn and grow as individuals.
 Teaching players how to use teamwork and dedication can help them accomplish any goals they set for themselves.

-For many years, Mr. Cioffi has been a volunteer team host at our Little League Baseball® World Series, and I still see him from time to time.
-Visiting with him reminds me about all that is good about Little League and how much of an impression he has made on me.
+For many years, Mr. Cioffi was a volunteer team host at our Little League Baseball® World Series, and I still would see him from time to time.
+He passed away not long ago, and when I heard the news, my memories harkened back to all those times when he offered an encouraging word, a pat on the back, or simply gave me a wink that let me know everything was going to be OK.
+The memories of him reminded me about all that is good about Little League and how much of an impression he made on me.
 At the time, I had no concept of the lessons about life that he was teaching me, but I get it now.